 I <3 quaternions

 I find MAVLink attractive for simple embedded systems since libraries for C are readily avaiable and easy to use on the microcontroller end.
-Though it's specialized for autonomous aerial vehicle control, QGroundControl has been adapted to a lot of other contexts, and seemed like a good option for remote human-piloted teleoperation of other types of robot.
+Though it's specialized for autonomous aerial vehicle control, QGroundControl has been adapted to a lot of other contexts, and seemed like a good option for a project I'm working on.

-I got it working, but had a hard time finding clear documentation or a minimal example of the specific messages required to establish a MAVLink "connection" between a vehicle and QGroundControl without using a complicated autopilot framework.
+I got it working, but had a hard time finding clear documentation or a minimal example of the specific messages exchanged during a MAVLink "connection" between a vehicle and QGroundControl to connect if you aren't using a complicated autopilot framework.
 For many applications, one of the off-the-shelf autopilot solutions like Ardupilot or PX4 is an appropriate choice.